-A keen recitalist, Olivia has made debuts at the Aldeburgh and Oxford Lieder Festivals.
-She is a Britten Pears Young Artist, a Samling Artist, a member of the Academy's prestigious Song Circle and a graduate of the Internationale Sommerakademie at the Mozarteum, Salzburg.
-Olivia has performed at venues including Wigmore Hall, Buckingham Palace, St John’s Smith Square, St Martin-in-the-Fields, Kings Place, the Holywell Music Room and the Royal Courts of Justice.
+A passionate recitalist, Olivia has performed at Wigmore Hall, the Oxford Lieder Festival, The Queen’s Gallery, Buckingham Palace and the Aldeburgh Festival.
+She is a Samling Artist, a Britten- Pears Young Artist, a member of the RAM’s Song Circle and a graduate of both the Hochschule für Musik und Tanz, Köln (Erasmus) and the Internationale Sommerakademie at the Mozarteum, Salzburg.
+She has been broadcast live on BBC Radio 3 and Classic FM and has appeared regularly as an Oratorio soloist at venues including St John’s Smith Square, St Martin-in-the-Fields, Kings Place, and the Royal Courts of Justice.